 You can major or minor in history.
 As a major you can choose a regular track and write a research paper in any quarter before graduation or go for the research track and write a BA thesis in your senior year, which may qualify you to graduate with honors.

 Take a Civ sequence in your freshman year.
 Civ is a terrific way to test your interest in history and gain a foundation in one of the world's great civilizations.
-You can choose to study Africa, the ancient Mediterranean world, the Americas (Latin America or the US), Europe, South Asia, or East Asia.
+You can choose to study Africa, the ancient Mediterranean world, the Americas (Latin America or the US), Europe, East Asia, Russiam or South Asia.
 Or you might prefer to view human civilizations through the lens of science and medicine, gender and sexuality, or colonization.

 Next, take gateway courses, such as "History of the Present" or "Italian Renaissance," which are designed specifically for students in their first years in the College.